 Toughening them up using authoritarian parenting

-When used as the preferred mode of discipline, power-assertive parenting has adverse effects on children’s social-emotional competence.
+When used as the preferred mode of discipline, power-assertive parenting has adverse effects on children’s socio emotional competencies.

-Harsh discipline has a negative impact on a child’s behavior and emotional development, while more authoritative but less authoritarian patterns are associated with better outcomes for the child26.
+Harsh discipline has a negative impact on a child’s behavior and emotional development, while more authoritative but less authoritarian patterns are associated with better outcomes for the child30.

-In addition to not helping a child learn to self-regulate, harsh parenting can also lead to negative outcomes, including deteriorating physical and mental health27.
+In addition to not helping a child learn to self-regulate, harsh parenting can also lead to negative outcomes, including deteriorating physical and mental health31.

 Neglect own mental health

-The mental health of parents directly impacts their children’s social emotional development.
+The mental health of parents directly impacts their children’s socioemotional development.

-If parents are stressed or suffering from mental health issues, it might be difficult for them to provide responsive, sensitive parenting and support for their children’s emotional regulation.
+If parents are stressed or suffering from mental health issues, it might be difficult for them to provide responsive, sensitive parenting and emotional support for their children.